 September – Committee submits recommendations.
 The Nobel Committee submits its report with recommendations on the final candidates to the members of the Academy.
-The report is discussed at two meetings of the Physics Section of the Academy.
+The report is discussed at two meetings of the Physics Class of the Academy.

 The statutes of the Nobel Foundation restrict disclosure of information about the nominations, whether publicly or privately, for 50 years.
 The restriction concerns the nominees and nominators, as well as investigations and opinions related to the award of a prize.